 In 2010, University of Melbourne researchers completed an investigation into the hydrology of groundwater-dependent wetlands on the Tableland and the Arthur Rylah Institute examined the floristic values of wetlands in the Strathbogie Ranges.
 Now, a multi-year investigation examining the nature of the groundwater system on the Strathbogie Tableland is being conducted by University of Melbourne.
 This research will build on previous projects, run parallel to the community surveys and improve our understanding of how the broader groundwater system in the Strathbogies operates.

-The community project will use a combination of fully automated monitoring and manual ‘bore-dipping’ equipment to measure seasonal changes in the depth of groundwater.
+This project has used a combination of fully automated monitoring and manual ‘bore-dipping’ equipment to measure seasonal changes in the depth of groundwater.

-The project will collect general groundwater information from bores in different parts of the Strathbogie Ranges, as well as detailed information from bores in the Seven Creeks catchment above Polly McQuinn’s reservoir.
+The project has collected general groundwater information from bores in different parts of the Strathbogie Ranges, as well as detailed information from bores in the Seven Creeks catchment above the Seven Creeks gauging station (below Polly McQuinn’s).

-This a partnership project with the Gecko CLaN Landcare Network and is supported by the Goulburn Broken Catchment Management Authority and the Vctorian Government.
+This a SRCMN partnership project and is supported by the Goulburn Broken Catchment Management Authority and the Vctorian Government.

 Click here to view the project on the GBCMA website.